Blowing the lid off the final five troubling secrets about the Medicare Nursing Home Compare five-star rating system

 November 2012 report on Medicare fraud by U.S. HHS-OIG calls into question accuracy of self-reported patient assessment data CMS uses to calculate Nursing Home Compare star ratings

-- About 25% of all claims that nursing homes billed to Medicare were erroneous.
+- About 25 percent of all claims that nursing homes billed to Medicare were erroneous.

 - Nursing homes overcharged Medicare $1.5 billion.